 Keeping Mt.
 Lebanon a safe and vibrant community is something only achieved when we all work together and take an active role in our government, schools, and neighborhoods.

 Here in Mt.
-Lebanon, we have an embarrassment of riches; amazing schools, beautiful homes, great municipal services, and an uptown area with a good mix of local businesses.
+Lebanon, we have amazing schools, beautiful homes, great municipal services, several vibrant business districts.
 By all standards, Mt.
-Lebanon is an idyllic community – but it didn’t become that way by luck.
+Lebanon is an idyllic community - but it didn't become that way by luck.

 We spend time at the local shops, pick up trash when we see it strewn about, mow our neighbors' lawns, and even sometimes help them add a deck onto the back of the house.
 We don't always agree with each other, and often our ideologies are far apart, but we always come together for the betterment of our community, and this has sustained us.
 The point is - we do it together.